-A post from Dr. Brooks Simpson a few days back has properly aged in my thoughts, maybe like a bottle of fine brandy.
-Addressing the topic of General U.S. Grant and alcohol, Simpson takes on the line that Grant controlled his drinking habits by confining the liberty to times when “it didn’t matter.”
+A post from Dr. Brooks Simpson a few days back addressed the topic of General U.S. Grant and alcohol.
+Simpson takes on the line that Grant controlled his drinking habits, as some would contend, by confining the liberty to times when “it didn’t matter.”

 I don’t put much weight behind the “drunkenness” arguments made over the years with regard to Grant – particularly the oft repeated line that Grant’s generalship came from the bottle.
 It is easy for a person to gain a reputation, and twice as hard to overcome it.
 And the notion that a top general in the Union army, or any army, was so deluded by an addiction as to impair his ability just doesn’t pass the sniff test [points for a double entendre there!].
 Personally I’m inclined to leave the sordid details of Grant’s drinking to the Kitty Kelley school of biography.